What the bleep can I eat?!

 First, the food lists for each diet are known to be highly imperfect.
 Most of the lists are acknowledged by their authors to be “best guesses” based on limited evidence.
 We have done our best to identify the most trustworthy sources of information (learn more here), but this exercise has shown us how little consensus there is (for example, there isn’t even consensus about which foods should be considered tree nuts or stone fruits).
 Secondly, this website is still in the beta testing stage.
 There may be typos or mistakes.
 Use at your own risk, and double check results.
 Please let us know if you find any errors and we will fix them.
 You can contact us at [email protected] Third, we highly recommend only implementing a restrictive diet with the guidance of a qualified practitioner.
 Almost every food in this database is beneficial for 99.9% of people.
 Food restriction should ideally only be done briefly and strategically, to identify potential intolerances.
 Humans and our gut microbes benefit from eating the widest possible variety of foods.

 Jill Brook is a nutritionist and patient with MCAS, POTS, and autoimmunity.
-Mike Brook is a computer programmer.
+Mike Brook is a computer programmer and health data analyst.
 Together they enjoy doing various projects with/for the POTS/MCAS community, such as research data analysis, The POTScast and DoodleThru.
+They met as undergrads at Princeton University and have been married 25 years.